GOP's Quarles announces run for Kentucky governor in 2023 – KION546

 Associated Press

-Kentucky Agriculture Commissioner Ryan Quarles has announced that he’ll enter the 2023 governor’s race.
+Kentucky Agriculture Commissioner Ryan Quarles has announced he’ll enter the state’s 2023 governor’s race.
 He joins what’s shaping up to be a crowded Republican contest to select a nominee to challenge Democratic Gov. Andy Beshear.
-Quarles told a GOP gathering in Lexington Saturday night that he will seek the state’s top elected position.
 Quarles is in his second term as agriculture commissioner.
 He has long been seen as a strong contender, having built up his name recognition across rural Kentucky.
+He’s planning a June 1 event in Scott County, where he’s from, the lay out his agenda for the state.
 His entry into the race could signal a flurry of potential announcements in the coming weeks and months.